Yvon Chouinard

-Yvon Chouinard (born November 9, 1938) is an American rock climber, environmentalist, philanthropist and outdoor industry businessman.
-His company, Patagonia, is known for its commitment to protecting the environment.
+Yvon Chouinard (born November 9, 1938) is an American rock climber, environmentalist, and businessman.
+His company, Patagonia, sells outdoor products, outerwear, and food.
+He was named one of the 100 most influential people in the world by Time magazine in 2023.

-Chouinard is also a surfer, kayaker, and falconer and is particularly fond of tenkara fly-fishing.
-He has written about climbing issues and ethics and on mixing environmentalism and business.

 Early life

-Chouinard's father was a French-Canadian handyman, mechanic, and plumber.
-In 1947, Yvon and his family moved from Lewiston, Maine to Southern California.
+Chouinard's father was a French Canadian handyman, mechanic, and plumber.
+In 1947, Yvon and his family moved from Lewiston, Maine, to Southern California.
 They were Catholic.

 His early climbing partners included Royal Robbins and Tom Frost.
 A Sierra Club member, in his youth he founded the Southern California Falconry Club, and it was his investigations of falcon aeries that led him to rock climbing.
-To save money, and make adaptations for the way he was climbing, he decided to make his own climbing tools, teaching himself blacksmithing, and eventually started a business.
+To save money and to make adaptations for the way he was climbing, he decided to make his own climbing tools by teaching himself blacksmithing, and eventually started a business.

 Yosemite rock climber to leading alpinist

 Chouinard was one of the leading climbers of the "Golden Age of Yosemite Climbing."
 He was one of the protagonists of the film made about this era: Valley Uprising (2014).
-He participated in the first ascent of the North America Wall in 1964 (with Royal Robbins, Tom Frost and Chuck Pratt), using no fixed ropes.
+He participated in the first ascent of the North America Wall in 1964 (with Royal Robbins, Tom Frost, and Chuck Pratt), using no fixed ropes.
 The next year, his and TM Herbert's ascent of the Muir Wall on El Capitan improved the style of previous first ascents.
 Chouinard became the most articulate advocate of the importance of style, the basis of modern rock climbing.